Quarky123/AIRFLOW_data_pipeline_for_updating_stock_price/README.md

 3. save the new stock information into HDFS
 4. save the new stock information into hive
-5. sends an email to the user once all that is done
+5. sends an email to the user once all that is done the dag file can be found on portfolio_RSI_email_notification/mnt/airflow/dags/stock_data_pipeline_dennis.py

 i have covid right now, i will update the rest when i am feeling better.